-4.2.2 FACULTY: MINIMUM QUALIFICATIONS BY RANK
+4.2.2 Minimum Qualifications by Rank

 The Instructor should display: Demonstrated ability to perform his or her assigned duties.

 Education and/or experience in compliance with the University's Policy on Faculty Credentials that is appropriate for his/her assigned duties.

-The Assistant Professor should Combination of appropriate scholarship and teaching display:
+The Assistant Professor should

+display:

-ability commensurate with the university's mission and relevant academic discipline(s).
+Combination of appropriate scholarship and teaching ability commensurate with the university's mission and relevant academic discipline(s).
 Assistant Professor will hold a terminal degree in his/her field, except for rare circumstances where such exception is justifiable and granted by the Provost.